 December 27, 1987

-The Church needs faithful, humble members to do the hard work of ministry.
-Alistair Begg describes the characteristics of men and women who labored with the Apostle Paul.
-Faithfulness, fearlessness, and fellowship are marks of effective servants of Christ.
-Our willingness to serve others and help with the work of the church reveals much about our own devotion.
+The church needs faithful, humble members to do the hard work of ministry.
+Alistair Begg describes the characteristics of such men and women who labored alongside the apostle Paul—faithful servants of Christ who were marked by faithfulness, fearlessness, and fellowship.
+Our willingness to serve others and help with the work of the church reveals much about our own devotion

 1I commend to you our sister Phoebe, a servant1 of the church at Cenchreae, 2that you may welcome her in the Lord in a way worthy of the saints, and help her in whatever she may need from you, for she has been a patron of many and of myself as well.